-- 1. Prepare a thin smear on a clear, dry glass slide. - 2.
-Allow it to air dry and fix with gentle heat. - 3.
+- 1. Prepare a thin smear on clear, dry glass slide. - 2.
+Allow it to air dry and fix by gentle heat. - 3.
 Flood with Gram's Crystal Violet for 1 minute.
-(Over staining results in improper decolorization of known gramnegative organisms, use less crystal violet).
+(Over staining results in improper decolorization of known gramnegative organisms, use less crystal violet). - 4.
+Wash with tap water. - 5.
+Flood the smear with Gram's lodine.
+Allow it to remain for 1 minute.